ZidPlan/zid-as-shell/README.md

-# zid-as-shell: Zen identifier implementation as a shell script
+# Zen identifier as a shell script

 Zid stands for "Zen identifier".